rh-fieldwork/ceph-canary/README.md

 ### Step 6.
 Modifying the metrics collection.
-The default metrics selected from the fio results are defined in the confgimap fio-job.
+The default metrics selected from the fio results are defined in the configmap fio-metrics-conf.
 The defaults metrics collected include:
 - Average bandwidth rate in bytes per second
 - Minimum bandwidth rate in bytes per second
 - Mean IOPS